-Pursuant to the pilot program, a request for the institution of a 100-day program is typically raised by a responding party when it believes a Section 337 investigation is not warranted on legal grounds.
-If persuaded, the Commission will designate the issue for prompt adjudication by the assigned ALJ in the Notice of Investigation.
+A request for the institution of a 100-day program is typically raised by a responding party when it believes a full-blown Section 337 investigation is not warranted because the complainant's case is very weak on one or more dispositive issues.
+The ITC requires requests for inclusion in the 100-day program be submitted within nine days after publication of the Commission's notice seeking public interest comments on each newly filed Section 337 complaint.
+If persuaded that early resolution of such an issue is reasonably likely to result in termination of the investigation, the Commission will designate the issue for prompt adjudication by the assigned ALJ in the Notice of Investigation.